mfdiscalajr/PlumbLab_RIXS_Analysis/README.md

 Plumb Lab RIXS Data Analysis
 ============================

-Here we keep the up to date analysis tools used for RIXS scan analysis at Plumb Lab at Brown University.
+Here we keep the up to date analysis tools used for RIXS data analysis in Plumb Lab at Brown University.

 ## Contributers: